clarsen1/GOC/README.md

 The "Give/Donne" page:
 This page has not yet been created, as it did not exist in the old site.
 Please rectify.

+KNOWN ISSUES:
+Pages are not formatting properly when Safari and Firefox zoom in or zoom out of the page.
+Try to reproduce.